 This feature displays your phone number in the headline of a desktop search and displays a button to click to call on a mobile search.
 Remember that a call is priced the same as a click.
 Even if someone clicks call on your ad, but not on their phone, you will be charged.

 You can also select when you would like to implement your call extension.
 It can be indefinitely or for a limited time.
-You may also designate hours where you will allow calls.
+You may also designate hours when you will allow calls.
 It would be best to input your business hours.

 A structured snippet extension gives more context and information about your products/services.
 There is a predefined list of headers you can choose from: Amenities, Brands, Courses, Destinations, etc. With ads for hair salons, it would be wise to pick types to explain the types of services you have.
 Brands would be another good choice as well if your salon has a decent selection.